 How Do I Become a Crane Operator?

 Research what it takes to become a crane operator.
 Learn about the job duties, educational and licensure requirements and salary information to find out if this is the career for you.
-Schools offering Heavy Equipment degrees can also be found in these popular choices.

-As a crane operator you may operate multiple crane types designed to move different objects.
 The table below provides an overview for this career:

 |Education Required||High school diploma or GED|